 Whilst eastern Germany has been able to double its economic output, this figure still stands around a third lower than that for the rest of Germany.
-In 2015, eastern Germany's per-capita GDP was 27.5 per cent lower than western Germany's.
+In 2016, eastern Germany's per-capita GDP was around 27 per cent lower than western Germany's.
 Labour productivity in eastern Germany currently stands at 77 per cent of the figure for western Germany.
 The unemployment rate in eastern Germany reached a new record low in 2016, falling to 8.5 per cent.
 However, this figure is still much higher than the 5.6 per cent recorded in the west.

 Much has been achieved, but the economic catch-up process in eastern Germany has slowed down a great deal in recent years.
 This is due to the fact that the economy in western Germany, which is closely integrated in international value chains, is also growing.
 The gap between the two economies is therefore very slow to close.

 2017 Annual Report concludes that consistent funding for regions that are structurally weak is key requirement for inclusive society

 In September 2017 the Federal Government Commissioner for the New Federal States, Ms Iris Gleicke, presented the latest .
 The report focuses on the challenges that the government is facing in its efforts to establish equivalent living conditions across the whole of Germany, and, by extension, to strengthen the social fabric.